-Despite the dangers, PFAS are used in firefighting foam, nonstick cookware, water-repellant clothing, stain resistant fabrics and carpets, some cosmetics, products that resist grease, water, and oil, food packaging, and food service ware.
+Despite the dangers, PFAS are used in firefighting foam, nonstick cookware, water-repellant clothing, stain resistant fabrics and carpets, cosmetics, food packaging and food service ware.

 There are more than 4,700 PFAS in use today, and their prevalence has caused pollution at 1,398 sites in 49 states, including Connecticut.
 PFAS have been found in the tap water of millions of homes across the United States.
 Furthermore, the United States Agency for Toxic Substances & Disease Registry (ATSDR) found that PFAS were more harmful than previously thought stating that supposed "safe levels" were 10 times less than previously thought.